Loans Mortgages

 Do you think you're more suited to a traditional home equity product, such as a HELOC or home equity loan?
 If you're nervous about coming up with the money to pay back the entire investment and a percentage of your home’s appreciation at the end of the term period, you may want to stick to a traditional home loan option.

 A home equity loan, also known as a second mortgage, lets you borrow from your home equity by getting a loan secured by your property that you can use in any way you want.
-However, you have to pay the loan back after you borrow, with interest.
+You must begin making payments immediately, which include principal and interest.

 A HELOC, on the other hand, allows borrowers to access their home's equity using the home as collateral for a line of credit.
 You only need to borrow what you need as you need it.
 As you repay your outstanding balance, your credit available is replenished up to a specific amount with interest.
 It's a revolving line of credit and works a lot like a credit card.